mbest1813/documentation/v2/clickstream/destinations/google-analytics.md

 We'll record a Google Analytics event whenever you make a `track` call (see events in Google Analytics in Behavior -> Events -> Overview).

 ## Beyond the Basics
-As mentioned above, Astronomer will automatically enable `Track Named Pages` and `Track Categorized Pages`.
+As mentioned above, MetaRouter will automatically enable `Track Named Pages` and `Track Categorized Pages`.
 You'll notice that there a quite a few other Destination Details.
 Keep reading to learn what those are and why you might want to use them.

 ### Use Classic Analytics on Your Site
 When creating your Google Analytics profile, you can choose between Classic and Universal Analytics.
 Profiles created after March 2013 default to Universal while earlier profiles are Classic.